encoredev/encore/docs/platform/integrations/auth-keys.md

 ## Revoking a key

 You can revoke a key simply by pressing the **Delete** button next to it.
-This will prevent any machines currently using it to authenticate to the Encore platform (regardless of the key type).
+This will prevent any machines currently using it to authenticate to Encore Cloud (regardless of the key type).